Chapter 18: Medical Consultations and Examinations

 Note: This report must not include specific findings of diagnoses unrelated to occupational exposure.

 The above information should be shared with the laboratory supervisor as warranted by the situation and as required to ensure the health and safety of the affected person.

 Employees (including students who receive employee compensation through assistantships) who are injured or exposed to chemicals, and require medical attention, should go to one of the following medical facilities that participate in the Workers’ Compensation Program:

-For non-life threatening injuries that require medical attention, go to:
+For non-life threatening injuries or exposures that require medical attention, go to:

-Note: Indicate that you are a UNR employee and that the exposure or injury is occupationally related.
+Note: Indicate that you are a University of Nevada, Reno employee and that the exposure or injury is occupationally related.

-Students who are injured or exposed to chemicals while performing tasks during which there is no employee relationship with UNR (such as a student in a teaching lab) should go to the Student Health Center or other healthcare facility according to their personal preference ( students are responsible for payment).
+Students who are injured or exposed to chemicals while performing tasks during which there is no employee relationship with the University (such as a student in a teaching lab) should go to the Student Health Center or other healthcare facility according to their personal preference (students are responsible for payment).

-Additional information on the procedures for providing appropriate medical attention for occupational injuries or illnesses is available from the Workers’ Compensation Office by calling (775) 784-6139, or at unr.edu/bcn-nshe/workers-comp.
+Additional information on the procedures for providing appropriate medical attention for occupational injuries or illnesses is available from the Workers’ Compensation Office by calling (775) 784-6082.